Toggle: English / Spanish

 Problems can occur when certain coagulation factors are low or missing.
 Bleeding problems can range from mild to severe.

 Some bleeding disorders are present at birth and are passed through families (inherited).
 Others develop from:

-Bleeding disorders can also result from having poorly working or too few of the blood cells that promote blood clotting (platelets).
-These disorders can also be either inherited or picked up (acquired).
+Bleeding disorders can also result from a problem with the number or function of the blood cells that promote blood clotting (platelets).
+These disorders can also be either inherited or develop later (acquired).
 The side effects of certain drugs often lead to the acquired forms.